redtyyt/Unreal-Point/README.md

 # UNREAL POINT

-Unreal Point is a brand new application that allows yall to collab with your team on Unreal Engine.
+Unreal Point is a brand new application that allows everyone to collab with his team on Unreal Engine.

 ## What does it use?

 Unreal Point uses **python** and **Azure DevOps**.

 ## Warning!